Daniel Radcliffe remembers wanting to ‘be cool’ in front of Gary Oldman

 Young ‘Harry Potter’ star was in awe of the veteran actor

-Daniel Radcliffe enjoys a reunion with his idol and former co-star, Gary Oldman, in the Return to Hogwarts special.
+Daniel Radcliffe enjoys a reunion with his idol and former Harry Potter co-star Gary Oldman in the Return to Hogwarts special.

 The Sky programme celebrates the 20th anniversary of the beloved film franchise, interviewing stars including Radcliffe, Emma Watson, Rupert Grint, and the various directors of films such as The Philosopher’s Stone and The Prisoner of Azkaban.